MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ## Create the autoscaler

 It monitors the performance of the Virtual Machine instances in your scale set.
 These autoscale rules increase or decrease the number of Virtual Machine instances in response to these performance metrics.

+Regardless of what method it's used to create the autoscaler, it won't show up  directly exposed resource within the resource group.

 ### Command line approach using Azure CLI